 Estimated useful life

-5 years
+Laboratory equipment 5 years

-3 years
+Computer equipment and software 3 years

-5 years
+Furniture and fixtures 5 years

-Shorter of remaining life of lease or useful life
+Leasehold improvements Shorter of remaining life of lease or useful life

 Costs for capital assets not yet placed into service are capitalized as construction-in-progress and depreciated once placed into service.
 Upon retirement or sale, the cost of assets disposed of and the related accumulated depreciation and amortization are removed from the accounts and any resulting gain or loss is included in loss from operations.
 Expenditures for repairs and maintenance which do not improve or extend the life of the respective assets are charged to expense as incurred.